deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

         ),
     )

-    # Create a new SpinSystem object with both Sites
+    # Create a new SpinSystem instance with both Sites
     multi_site_sys = SpinSystem(
         name="Multi site spin system",
         description="A spin system with multiple sites",